 JJAB's Resource Specialist program serves youth ages 5 - 18, and their families, that live or attend school in Los Alamos County.
 Contact information can be found on our website or by calling the main JJAB phone (505) 709-8125.

 How Can You Help?

 Los Alamos JJAB programs are made possible through contracts, grants, and generous donations from individual donors.
-Your investment in JJAB will allow the youth in our community to be provided the tools they need to feel supported and thrive.
+Your investment in JJAB will allow us to provide the youth in our community the tools they need to feel supported and thrive.
 Contributions to JJAB go straight to work helping youth that live or attend school in Los Alamos County.
 Donate today at Los Alamos JJAB - Support Us